jazzband/django-two-factor-auth/docs/configuration.rst

     default logger.

 ``LOGIN_URL``
   Should point to the login view provided by this application as described in setup.
 This login view handles password authentication followed by a one-time password exchange if enabled for that account.
+This can be a URL path or URL name as defined in the Django documentation.

   See also LOGIN_URL_.